ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a pancreas NET. Use the menu to see other pages.

 Your treatment plan may include a combination of the types of treatment described above.
-As noted above, hepatic artery occlusion or embolization may be used if cancer has spread to the liver.
+As noted above, hepatic artery embolization may be used if cancer has spread to the liver.
 Surgery is used to relieve symptoms rather than eliminate the cancer at this stage.
 If distant metastases are not causing symptoms, surgery may not be needed.
-Chemotherapy and radiation therapy may also be offered to help relieve symptoms.
+Therapies using medication and radiation therapy may also be offered to help relieve symptoms.

 Participation in clinical trials is encouraged.
 Palliative care will also be important to help relieve symptoms and side effects.

 For many people, a diagnosis of metastatic cancer is very stressful and difficult.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, such as through a support group or other peer support program.

 A remission is when a tumor cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the tumor will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the tumor returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.